chronologos/duke_foodpoints/README.md

 Food Points
 ====
 An application for tracking food points.

-Assignment
-====
-Milestone 1 sections are in ms1.md.
+MS1 files in ms1 directory.

 Dependencies
 ====